By Sam Yang

 The Research: What makes a good cloth mask?

-While a bit more technical than my explanation here, the short answer is that cloth masks can be as effective as disposable one-time use medical grade masks.
+While a bit more technical than my explanation here, the short answer is that cloth masks can be as effective as disposable one time use medical grade masks.

-What makes medical grade masks “medical grade” by definition.
+What makes medical grade masks “medical grade” is definition.
 Since medical grade masks are made for use in hospitals, once used it’s considered bio-hazardous materials so they are one time use only.
 Therefore, reusable masks can’t be graded for medical.
 Also, medical grade masks are sterilized meaning the factory needs to have a “clean facility” with a “clean room” where the finish product is sterilized and kept in the clean room for over 2 weeks before it can be sealed for shipping.
 With the right fabric to block pathogens and right construction for air seal, a cloth face mask can be as effective against pathogens as a medical grade mask, but by definition it can’t be called medical grade.

 This is great news.
-What a coincidence that the properties that make a good face mask is essentially the same properties that make a good boardshort or surf tee.
+What a coincidence that the properties which make a good face mask is essentially the same properties that make a good boardshort or surf tee.
 Who knew: water-repelling synthetic fabrics.
 It’s right up our avenue.
 We can make a proper cloth face mask to keep people safe, reduce trash, and leave more PPE for medical workers.

 Our Mask: Vast FM